davegill/wrf-coop/README_user.md

 ## Build executables from source, run tests

 Now, build the WRF code as usual.
-From the ARW container:
+From inside the ARW container:

 ```
 cd WRF